3-Round-Stones/callimachus/README.txt

 The end point "/sparql" accepts ready only application/sparql-query or a form and returns the result.
 The operation "?describe" can be appended to any IRI to receive an RDF bounded description of it.
 The path prefix "/diverted;" identifies percent encoded RDF IRI resources.

-Share your experience or ask questions on the mailing list.
+Share your experience or ask questions on the mailing list: callimachus-discuss@googlegroups.com.
+You can sign up at http://groups.google.com/group/callimachus-discuss.